Connector Customization

 bootstrapApplication(AppComponent).catch((err) => console.error(err));

-The following code illustrates how to split the connector and create a connection with new node.
+The following code illustrates how to enable connector splitting functionality.

 import { Component, ViewEncapsulation, OnInit, ViewChild } from '@angular/core';